TheJavawockee/myportfolio2/README.md

 # MyWebsite

-This is a basic static website project with HTML, CSS, and JavaScript.
+This is a basic static website project with HTML, CSS, and JavaScript for my portfolio.
+Learning how to code

 ## How to use
 - Open `index.html` in your browser to view the site.